FilipinoGambino/FilipinoGambino.github.io/_pages/combined_arms_archive.md

 The purpose of this series is to showcase a project to potential employers.

 ## The Environment
 There are 2 teams contained in a 45x45 map and each team is composed of 45 melee agents (red and green) and 36 ranged agents (blue and black).
 Melee agents have a shorter range for both attack and movement than their ranged counterparts, but they have more health.
-The agents also slowly regenerate a small amount of their missing health so cooperation is highly encouraged.
-Agents are rewarded for attacking or killing opposing agents (0.2 and 5 respectively) and negatively rewarded for attacking friendly agents or dying (-0.1 for both).
+The agents also slowly regenerate a small amount of their missing health so cooperation in eliminating the enemy team is highly encouraged.
+Agents are rewarded for attacking or killing opposing agents (0.2 and 5 reward respectively) and negatively rewarded for attacking friendly agents or dying (-0.1 reward for both).
 Lastly, there's a small negative reward every step of -0.005 so that the agents don't learn to do nothing or just wander around.
 Last team standing, wins.

 <div class="center">
   <table>